fraylopez/restaurant/devlog.md

 2023-11-23 12:06:45
 With initial performance tests in place I will start working on the performance of the solution.
 First idea is to use a Map to store the groups and a Set to store tables.
 Will use an array for the waiting groups to respent the arrival order.

+2023-11-23 17:05:02
+Map improved performance on group searches.
+Set was not a good idea.
+I'll keep the array